The symmetric invariants of the centralizers and Slodowy grading: Abstract

 \section{Abstract}

 Let $\g$ be a finite-dimensional simple Lie algebra of rank $\rg$ over an algebraically closed field $\k$ of characteristic zero, and let $e$ be a nilpotent element of $\g$.
 Denote by $\g^{e}$ the centralizer of $e$ in $\g$ and by $\ai g{e}{}$ the algebra of symmetric invariants of $\g^{e}$.
-We say that $e$ is {\em good} if the nullvariety of some $\rg$ homogeneous elements of $\ai g{e}{}$ in $({\goth g}^{e})^{*}$ has codimension $\rg$.
+We say that $e$ is {\em good} if the nullvariety of some $\rg$ homogenous elements of $\ai g{e}{}$ in $({\goth g}^{e})^{*}$ has codimension $\rg$.
 If $e$ is good then $\ai g{e}{}$ is a polynomial algebra.
-The main result of this paper stipulates that if for some homogeneous generators of $\ai g{}{}$, the initial homogeneous components of their restrictions to $e+\g^{f}$ are algebraically independent, with $(e,h,f)$ an $\mathfrak{sl}_2$-triple of $\g$, then $e$ is good.
-As applications, we pursue the investigations of \cite{PPY} and we produce (new) examples of nilpotent elements that verify the above polynomiality condition, in simple Lie algebras of both classical and exceptional types.
+The main result of this paper stipulates that if for some homogenous generators of $\ai g{}{}$, the initial homogenous components of their restrictions to $e+\g^{f}$ are algebraically independent, with $(e,h,f)$ an $\mathfrak{sl}_2$-triple of $\g$, then $e$ is good.
+As applications, we pursue the investigations of \cite{PPY} and we produce (new) examples of nilpotent elements that satisfy the above polynomiality condition, in simple Lie algebras of both classical and exceptional types.
 We also give a counter-example in type {\bf D}$_{7}$.